Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 ## Mechanical characterization of Engineered Biopolymer Composite:

+Engineered Biopolymer Composite achieves compressive strengths up to 35.4 MPa, tensile strengths of 3.33 MPa, and a Young’s modulus of 2.88 GPa, comparable to conventional concrete, while surpassing existing bio-based composites.

 The repository includes experimental data from uniaxial compression testing and digital image correlation (DIC) performed to characterize the mechanical properties of Engineered Biopolymer Composite (EBC).
 Compression tests were conducted using an MTS Criterion Model 43 testing system to determine ultimate compressive strength and Young's modulus.
 Full-field surface strain measurements were obtained using a Vic-3D DIC system, enabling calculation of axial and transverse strains, Young's modulus, and Poisson's ratio through synchronized image analysis and load measurements.
 These datasets provide a comprehensive characterization of the mechanical properties of Engineered Biopolymer Composite.

 <p align="center">